ethereum/ERCs/ERCS/erc-draft_fractional_nft.md

 ### Fractionally Represented Non-Fungible Token Banking Interface

-This is a RECOMMENDED interface that is intended to be used for implementations of ERC-XXXX that implement NFT ID reuse.
+This is a RECOMMENDED interface that is intended to be used by implementations of ERC-XXXX that implement NFT ID reuse.

 ```solidity
 interface IERCXXXXNFTBanking {